-The course plan can be viewed online on the Leadership home page by visiting the website: http://www.andrews.edu/leaderpart/, "Leadership Restricted Services," and entering your Andrews username and password.
-This course plan is an unofficial list of courses and is provided for planning purposes.
+Access to the Courseplan.
+The course plan can be viewed online on the Participant tab of the Leadership Program website by clicking on "Leadership Restricted Services," and entering your Andrews username and password.
+This course plan is an unofficial list of courses and is provided only for planning purposes.
 It may not accurately reflect all the participant has registered for.
 And transfer credits listed may not have been approved by all the necessary university administrators.
 It is each participant's responsibility to confirm completion and changes of the Credit Checklist/Courseplan with the Leadership office via e-mail or fax.

-The participant may view their official Andrews University academic record on their iVue page: www.andrews.edu, vault/account access, iVue, View University Academic Record (next to the yellow bar).
+Official academic record.
+Participants may view their official Andrews University academic record on their iVue page: www.andrews.edu, vault/account access, iVue, View University Academic Record (next to the yellow bar).